-AgLAB, an exclusive licensee of ATI for the agriculture market, has developed the AgLAB-1000[TM] series of mass spectrometers for use in the hemp and cannabis market with initial focus on optimizing yields in the extraction and distillation processes.
+AgLAB, an exclusive licensee of ATI for the agriculture market, has developed the AgLAB 1000TM series of mass spectrometers for use in the hemp and cannabis markets with initial focus on optimizing yields in the distillation process.
 The AgLAB product line is a derivative of the Company's core AMS Technology.